pauloricardos/shopping-cart-flow/README.md

 We have three ways to solve this challenge:

-- Conventional way: State and Props
+### Conventional way: State and Props
+Easy but not very efficient.
+When project start scaling, more complex to understand where the data came from, refactoring and props drilling.

-- Context API + useContext
+### Recommended way: Context API + useContext
+Easy to understand where the data came from, solve the props drilling bad pattern, easy to refactor and scales very well.

-- Context API + useContext + useReducer (not recommended)
+### Not recommended way: Context API + useContext + useReducer
+Apply the Flux Pattern, used by Redux and MobX libraries, using only React.
+Not recommended because forces the encapsulated components to rerender when does not need.
 ## Available Scripts

 In the project directory, you can run: